 State support for funeral costs

-If you are receiving benefits or are on a low income, you might be eligible for state support for a funeral costs.
+If you are on a low income or receiving benefits, then you might be eligible for state support for your funeral costs.

-However, any money you receive is repayable, so you’ll usually have to pay back any money you get from the deceased person’s estate.
+However, any money you’ll receive is repayable, so you will usually have to pay back any money you get from the deceased person’s estate.